lukensmall/pkg_ping/README.md

-It immediately does pledge("stdio proc exec", NULL)
+It uses pledge and unveil for OpenBSD version 6.4.

-It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file. compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() is updated throughout.
+It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file and if run as root, will write it to disk.
+Compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() and unveil() is updated throughout.
-This program works on OpenBSD versions 6.1 - 6.3 as of this writing.
+This program works on OpenBSD versions 6.4 and won't compile for earlier versions.

 It uses several commandline options: